pybrook/pybrook-beta/pybrook-redismodule/README.md

 Thus, a dependency resolver is just a function called by the redis module internally, when a Stream Event occurs, caused either by an Artificial Field generation or by Input Report arrival.

+# Config persistence

+For now, it looks like it might be best to use a custom redis type